midonet/midonet/specs/neutron_translation.md

  * Delete its peer tenant router port.
  * Delete its IP/MAC address pair from the external network's ARP table.

-For all port types:
+For VIF, DHCP, non-uplink Router Interface and Router Gateway ports:

  * Remove the MidoNet network MAC table entry referencing the port
  * Remove the MidoNet network ARP table entry referencing the IP addresses of the port
- * Remove the matching MidoNet port.
+ * Remove the matching MidoNet port

-For any port type, if the port is bound, unbind.

 ## ROUTER